silogen/kaiwo/docs/docs/admin/infrastructure/gpu-partitioning.md

 The `excludeControlPlane` field provides automatic protection against accidentally partitioning control plane nodes.
 When enabled (the default), the controller automatically filters out nodes with control plane labels before applying any rules.

+**Default behavior**: Control plane nodes are protected even if you omit the `rollout` section entirely.
+The controller defaults to `excludeControlPlane: true` for safety.

 ### How it works

 The controller checks for the following standard Kubernetes labels: